jessicarush/react-notes/notes.md

 The downside to all this was complexity.
 Despite these frameworks organization, data was flowing everywhere and bugs became harder to find.
 It became harder to understand how each part of the app was affecting another.
 As a result, in 2013-2014 AngularJS realized they need to re-structure their library.
 Around the same time, React came out; so many AngularJS devs moved over to React.

 In terms of DOM manipulation, React takes a *declarative* as opposed to *imperative* approach.
-Specifically, it uses *state* to do this and results in less complexity and overll better code quality.
+Specifically, it uses *state* to do this and results in less complexity and overall better code quality.
 Some key React concepts:

 - Don't manipulate the DOM directly, React will handle it (using its VirtualDOM)
 - Build websites/apps like lego blocks (components)